mozilla/moztelemetry/README.md

 	./bin/test

+Other test tasks can by run by passing the task through the test script, e.g.:

+	./bin/test "testOnly com.mozilla.telemetry.stats.StatsTest"

 ## Publishing snapshots

 Snapshots will now be published to our local maven repo in s3 on every commit merged into master via a circleci build